kimharr24/Syllabus-NEU-Frontend/README.md

 # Development
 ## Overview
-This project is a monorepo containing the client-facing presentation code in `/src/` and a back-end RESTful API concerned with exposing a HTTP interface to the front-end in `/backend/main.ts`.
+This project contains the client-facing presentation code in `/src/` and a back-end RESTful API concerned with exposing a HTTP interface to the front-end in a<a href='https://github.com/kimharr24/Syllabus-NEU-Backend'> backend repository</a>.
 The front-end is designed using React and TypeScript to promote an error-free, maintainable codebase with strongly-typed variables.
-For standardizing component styling, <a href='https://mui.com/'>Material UI</a> was utilized with <a href='https://github.com/styled-components/styled-components'>styled-components</a> as the CSS-in-JS solution.
+For standardizing component styling and incorporating responsive design, <a href='https://mui.com/'>Material UI</a> was utilized with <a href='https://github.com/styled-components/styled-components'>styled-components</a> as the CSS-in-JS solution.

 The back-end was designed using Express and TypeScript to handle all AWS cloud storage uploads and database queries.
-To run the back-end with Node, a TypeScript to CommonJS transpilation npm script was created as described further below.
 For storing syllabus PDFs, AWS S3 buckets are employed.
 The PDF's corresponding course information including fields such as course title, professor, and semester are stored in a DynamoDB table.
 ## Workflows
 As described in the introduction, students can submit a syllabus to add to Syllabus NEU's database.
 The process of syllabus submission is as follows:
 <ol>